-Audio equipment businessman Sidney Harman, who bought Newsweek magazine last year and oversaw its merger with The Daily Beast, has died in Washington.
+Audio equipment millionaire Sidney Harman, who bought Newsweek magazine last year and oversaw its merger with The Daily Beast, has died in Washington.
 He was 92.

-A family statement posted on The Daily Beast website says Harman died Tuesday night of complications from leukemia.
+Harman died Tuesday night of complications from leukemia, according to a family statement posted on The Daily Beast website.
 He learned of his illness about a month ago.

-Harman is the founder of Stamford, Conn.-based Harman International Industries, the parent company of numerous electronics brands.
+Harman is the founder of Harman International Industries, which was based in Washington for years before it was sold in 2007 for about $8 billion.
+Now, the parent company of numerous electronics brands is based in Stamford, Conn.